-On weekends or really anytime we are all together, I love taking family walks outside and getting the kids into nature.
-I think it’s essential for kids’ development to let kids be kids, play outside, ride bikes and to teach them to have fun without electronics, balance their screen time with green time.
+Any time of year I love to take family walks outside and getting our kids into nature.
+I think it’s essential for kids’ development to let kids be kids!
+Play outside, ride bikes and to teach them to have fun without electronics.
+Balance their screen time with green time.

-This isn’t the easiest task all the time, believe me!
-Majority of the time, I have one of the kids complaining that they don’t want to go on a family walk because they don’t want to stop doing what they are doing at home and that could be video games, playing with the neighbor kids or playing dolls etc. But I still rally the troops around, bad moods with Mom and all and we go.
-As parents we can’t take the easy way out and say fine, “do what you want” because that is what’s easy to do!
-I swear, parenting is the absolutely the hardest job there is.
+This isn’t the easiest task, believe me… Majority of the time, I have one of the kids complaining that they don’t want to go on a family walk because they don’t want to stop doing what they are doing.
+That could be video games, playing with friends or playing toys but I still rally the troops’ bad moods and all.

-“If we do what’s easy now, it is not going to benefit the child or the parent in the long run.
-We are playing the long game here.”
+“If we do what’s easy now, it is not going to benefit the child or the parent in the long run.”

 - I want my kids growing up and appreciating Nature and what it looks like different times of the year.